Rockie156/PeerMentorHackathonEvent/puzzle.md

 CGT
 CCG
 ```

-Which finally correspond to the amino acids:
+Which (after performing a lookup on the codon to protein table [here](https://en.wikipedia.org/wiki/DNA_codon_table) results in the following proteins:

 ```
 Serine (S)